dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     *This program prints "no match" and not "match 2".*

-*   A simple identifier in a matching context named `_` is treated as a wildcard variable pattern. *A bare `_` is always treated as a wildcard regardless of context, even though other variables in matching contexts require a marker.*
+*   A simple identifier in any context named `_` is treated as a wildcard variable pattern. *A bare `_` is always treated as a wildcard regardless of context, even though other variables in matching contexts require a marker.*